-From one parent to another, if you are going out Trick or Treating, BEWARE THE DOG SHIT!!!
+From one parent to another, if you are going out Trick or Treating, BEWARE THE DOG POO!!!
 I found this in the pound shop.
-It’ll help to light your way and avoid any nasty Hallowe’en horrors when you get home.
+It’ll help to light your way and avoid any nasty Hallowe’en horrors walked across the carpet when you get home.

 A few years ago I found purple baking potatoes and black bell peppers in Sainsbury’s.
 I don’t know if they have them every year but they were great fun.
 And baked potatoes are a staple dish at this time of year, aren’t they?